thomaswolff/ddd/README.md

 - Copyright owners
 - Movies
+- Cinemas
 - Cinema halls
 - Screenings
-- Cinemas
-- Cities
 - Customers
 - Tickets
+- Cities

 What processes are a part of the domain?

 - Acquire rights for movie
+- Register movie
 - Order ticket to screening
 - Register ticket at screening
-- Movie screening
+- Screen movie

 What bounded contexts exists in the domain?

 - Rights
-- Administratoren
-- Analytics
-- Logging
+- Administration
 - Ticketing
 - Screening
+- Analytics
+  - Can add events to queue
+  - Analytics module can subscrube to these events, and aggregate statistics

 How should the bounded contexts be represented by systems?